 Branding tip #2: Provide value and give people what they need

 In real estate, success often comes down to providing value and establishing real human connections.
-Once you do that, Tim Frie, co-founder of Norman & Page Real Estate says, “You have just as much opportunity as any other agent at any other firm.
+Once you do that, Tim Frie says “You have just as much opportunity as any other agent at any other firm.
 You don’t have to be innovative or provide some type of revolutionary experience.
 But, you do have to provide people with what they need, when they need it, and how they want it.
 And when you’re working with people that you can naturally connect with, doing that is easy.”

 In fact, branding, reputation, and authenticity seem to go hand in hand in real estate, no matter whom you speak with.
 Michael Kelczewski a real estate agent for Brandywine Fine Properties Sotheby’s International, feels that people can sense non-verbal cues and behavior patterns.
 As a result, there’s much less that can go wrong if you behave authentically.

 Real estate investor, Eric Bowlin, holds the same belief.
 “Real estate is actually about people more than the land,” he says.
 “As a small business in real estate, I think it’s more about branding yourself than branding the business.
 Make people want to work with you.”